reppy4620/diffusion/README.md

 diffusion
 ===

-The Implementation of DIffusion models.
+The Implementation of DIffusion (like) models.

 - DDPM
 - Score-SDE

-Currently I cannnot train score-sde successfully. it provides only noisy images for me.
+- Rectified Flow
+- COnditional Flow Matching(Simplified version)

+Rectified Flow is so simple compared to score-sde because it considers simple trajectries induced by ODE mapping tractable distribution (e.g. gaussian) to data distribution, but in my case, its training cannot be stable.